Navigate to School Info > Imports and Exports > Import Test Results

 After the test results are loaded into temporary storage they must be matched to the students.
 Click on the Match Students button to display the match options.

-Test records can be matched to students in the Aeries system using a variety of identifiers (State ID, Permanent ID, or Name and Birth Date).
+Test records can be matched to students in the Aeries system using a variety of identifiers (State ID, Student ID, or Name and Birth Date).
 It is important to know what data is available in the test results file so that the best matching options are selected.
-For example, the CAASPP Interim Assessment test results do not include the students’ Perm ID or Birth Date, so these would not be good Match Options to select.
+For example, the CAASPP Interim Assessment test results do not include the students’ Student ID or Birth Date, so these would not be good Match Options to select.

 Options are also available to Verify Birth Date and Verify Name as additional checks to ensure that the test records are matched to the correct student.
 In the above example the records from the test results will be matched to students in Aeries by the State ID.
 Once a match on State ID is found the student name in the test record will be checked against the student name in the system as a secondary check to ensure that the test records are matched to the correct student.